Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

 ...
 ...
 ```
 Writing down all such methods is already a heavy repetition.
-What's worse, you will quickly find that a lot more functions, such as the elemental subtraction, elemental multiplication and elemental division, are waiting for you to implement.
+What's worse, you will quickly find that many more functions, such as element-wise subtraction, multiplication, and division, are waiting for you to implement.
 This is a total disaster.

-The correct strategy is to define the promotion rule of any two types of numbers and use it to define the type of the result:
+The correct strategy is to define the promotion rule for any two types of numbers and use it to define the type of the result:
 ```julia
 # correct design pattern